WE OWN, DEVELOP, FINANCE, CONSTRUCT, OPERATE, AND MAINTAIN TRANSMISSION ASSETS ACROSS THE CONTINENT

 NextEra Energy Transmission (NEET) is the leading competitive transmission company in North America.
 We own, develop, ﬁnance, construct, operate, and maintain transmission assets across the continent.
 Our subsidiaries were among the first non-incumbents to be awarded projects by system operators and utility commissions in California, New York, Texas and Ontario.

-NEET’s portfolio includes operating assets in Texas and New Hampshire, as well as numerous projects under development in the United States and Canada.
+NEET’s portfolio includes operating assets in California, New Hampshire and Texas, as well as numerous projects under development in the United States and Canada.

 Owner and operator of high-voltage transmission lines and associated equipment in Texas, bringing wind power to Central Texas, strengthening the electric grid and enhancing reliability.

-Lone Star Transmission in Central Texas with 330 miles of double-circuit 345 kV line and six stations
+Lone Star Transmission in Central Texas with 330 miles of double-circuit 345 kV line and seven stations.

 The majority owner of Seabrook Substation, which interconnects Seabrook Nuclear Generating Station with three critical high-voltage transmission lines in New England, thereby enhancing reliability.

 Seabrook Substation in Seabrook, New Hampshire which includes a 345 kV switchyard.

 NextEra Energy Transmission Canada

 A transmission developer active in Ontario and Alberta, Canada, and through its NextBridge Infrastructure partnership, the selected developer of the ﬁrst competitive transmission project awarded to a non-incumbent in Ontario.

 East-West Tie in Ontario, Canada including 280 miles of double-circuit 230 kV line currently in construction.